-Back in 1987, Australian and New Zealand parents flocked to the cinema to watch Three Men and a Baby – a Hollywood film about three bachelors who suddenly become primary carers.
+Back in 1987, Australian parents flocked to the cinema to watch Three Men and a Baby – a Hollywood film about three bachelors who suddenly become primary carers.
 The film was a comedy, mostly concerned with the men’s lack of experience in things like changing nappies.
-A quarter of a century later, a new generation of parents is helping make Australian series House Husbands a ratings hit.
-Sure, the series has its laughs – but it also touches on the real life struggles of families where dad stays home.
+A quarter of a century later, a new generation of parents helped make Channel 9’s House Husbands a ratings hit.
+Sure, the 2012 series had its laughs – but it also touched on the real life struggles of families where dad stays home.
 And as is often the case, entertainment usually mirrors changes happening in the real world…

-Traditionally, Australian and New Zealand fathers spent all day at work, whilst mum “ran the household”.
+Traditionally, Australian fathers spent all day at work, whilst mum “ran the household”.
 Dad’s role was to “bring home the bacon (money)”, and his parenting was limited to teaching new skills, physical activities and handing out discipline.